IABTechLab/uid2-operator/README.md

 wsl trivy fs .
 ```

-To check the docker image (which is what the publish-docker pipeline does), run this command:
+To check the docker image (which is what the publish-docker pipeline does), build the docker image as outlined above and then run this command:
 ```
 wsl trivy image <image reference>
 ```
-where `<image reference`> is the built docker image you want to scan.
+where `<image reference`> is the built docker image you want to scan (uid2-latest in the example above).